ChillJacob/MinecraftPlugins/TogglePvP/README.md

 ###What it does

 This plugin allows players to change their status from PvP to PvE and back again.
 It prevents almost any form of direct damage between players unless they are both set to PvP.
-This includes harmful and poison splash potions and arrows. **This plugin requires [iTag](http://www.spigotmc.org/threads/itag.11899/)**
+This includes harmful and poison splash potions and arrows.

 ###Plugin Features

 - Colors players nameplate and their name on the TAB list based off their status
   - Red = PvP
   - Green = PvE
+  - You can customize the color in the config

 - Allows for PvP in the Nether and the End regardless of player status
   - These areas are meant to be more dangerous than the regular overworld, however you can disable this in the config